By Diane Small

 Adding to the nut misery is the fact that peanuts – and all nuts, in fact – which are grown in humid areas can potentially grow a mould that produces aflatoxin, a potent human liver carcinogen.
 Liver cancer rates are often higher in tropical countries that consume a lot of peanuts and peanut sauces, due to the lack of regulation to kill off the mould; but when the mould is killed off, it’s usually with pesticide, so how can we win?

 The Good News About Nuts

 Basically, unless you are willing to crack and shell your own nuts, organic nuts are the only way to go.
 In developed nations, alternative fumigation treatments such as double layered bags and vacuum packing are used, as are a maximum of six artificial anti-pest or fungus treatments.
 It may seem like a lot for organic products, but by contrast, the conventional nuts sampled by the PRC were tested for 51 chemicals, so organic nuts are still far healthier.

 It’s true that organic nuts are expensive, though.
 An alternative is to buy Fair Trade nuts, as smaller-scale suppliers tend to use fewer chemical fertilisers because of the prohibitive cost, but fumigants may well be used when the nuts are in storage.

 So, in a nutshell?
 Nuts do provide a good source of vegan protein, fibre, Omega 6 and 3 fats, vitamin E and minerals.
-But to stay truly healthy, it is extremely important to always purchase organic nuts and seeds.
+But the hidden health dangers of nuts lies in the fact that they’re actually heavily sprayed with pesticides.
+To stay truly healthy, it is extremely important to always purchase organic nuts and seeds.